nautilus/gateway/README.md

 	}

 	// create the gateway instance
-	gateway, err := gateway.New([]*graphql.RemoteSchema{serviceASchema, serviceBSchema})
+	gateway, err := gateway.New(schemas)
 	if err != nil {
 		panic(err)
 	}
 }
 ```

-The `Gateway` provides 2 different handlers that can plug into whatever web server you prefer:
+A `Gateway` provides 2 different handlers that can plug into whatever web server you prefer:

 - `gateway.GraphQLHandler` responds to both `GET` and `POST` requests as described
   [in the spec](https://graphql.org/learn/serving-over-http/).